chrants/shapesay/README.md

 Replace content with "sparkles" with -Spark

+Pad lines with spaces on the right side to match the longest line with -Pad

 Add text anywhere in between shapes.

 Back-track to previous shape line with -/

+Append expressions horizontally with `EXPR_R + EXPRL`

+Group expressions with `"(" EXPR ")"`

 ### Examples: